Jack Smith defends Trump investigations to House Republicans

 "Jack Smith is a deranged animal, who shouldn't be allowed to practice Law," Trump wrote.
 "Hopefully the Attorney General is looking at what he's done, including some of the crooked and corrupt witnesses that he was attempting to use in his case against me."

 Smith declined an opportunity to respond directly to the president's words from the witness table, but he said he fully expected the Trump Justice Department to find a way to punish him.
-The DOJ has already moved to bring criminal charges against two of the president's perceived foes.
+The Justice Department has already moved to bring criminal charges against two of the president's perceived foes.

 "I will not be intimidated," Smith said.